assen-totin/cdn/README.md

 This transport is only useful when request type is set to `oracle`.

-Set the DSN in the configuration option `cnd_db_dsn` just like you would do for MySQL above; field `host` should be a valid TNS record with a hostname and a service, typically in the format `hostname/service`; fields `port` and `database` are ignored.
+Set the DSN in the configuration option `cnd_db_dsn` the same way as for MySQL (see above); field `host` should be a valid TNS record with a hostname and a service, typically in the format `hostname/service`; fields `port` and `database` are ignored.
 Note that since the `:` is a delimited, it cannot be part of the service name, i.e. you cannot specify a TCP port as a part of the service name.
 Oracle's default TCP port is 1521.

-You'll need to manually install Oracle Instant Client library; make sure you have a version which knows how to talk to your Oracle server.
-You will likely need to export `LD_LIBARY_PATH` with the path to the client library directory.
+You need to manually install Oracle Instant Client library; make sure the chosen version knows how to talk to the Oracle server. `LD_LIBARY_PATH` may need to be exported with the path to the client library directory.

-You'll also need the OCI library from https://github.com/vrogier/ocilib.
-In order for this library to work, at runtime you'll need to export the `ORACLE_HOME` variable.
-You also must whitelist this environment variable in Nginx by adding `env ORACLE_HOME` to the top level of your Nginx configuration file.
+You also need the OCI library from https://github.com/vrogier/ocilib.
+In order for this library to work, at runtime the `ORACLE_HOME` variable needs to be exported; it shoudl also be whitelisted in Nginx by adding `env ORACLE_HOME` to the top level of the Nginx configuration file for the CDN.

 ## MongoDB